Wall Street coasts for now ahead of a week packed with potential flashpoints

 And Friday will bring an update on how many more workers U.S. employers hired during June than they fired.

 Treasury yields held relatively steady in the bond market ahead of all that action.
-The yield on the 10-year Treasury edged down to 4.39% from 4.40% late Friday.
-The two-year Treasury yield, which more closely tracks expectations for Fed action, rose to 3.92% from 3.91%.
+The yield on the 10-year Treasury edged up to 4.41% from 4.40% late Friday.
+The two-year Treasury yield, which more closely tracks expectations for Fed action, rose to 3.93% from 3.91%.

 In stock markets abroad, indexes dipped in Europe following the announcement of the trade deal’s framework.

-Chinese stocks rose as officials from the world's second-largest economy prepare to meet with a U.S. delegation in Sweden for trade talks.
+Chinese stocks rose as officials from the world's second-largest economy prepared to meet with a U.S. delegation in Sweden for trade talks.
 Stocks climbed 0.7% in Hong Kong and 0.1% in Shanghai.

 Indexes were mixed across the rest of Asia, where Japan’s Nikkei 225 fell 1.1% for one of the world’s bigger losses.